Preface from the Introductory Manual of the Grand Academy

 Now, if I attempt to grasp at the slivers of time, I might as well start at the beginning.
 Or what we think is the beginning.

-We call it the Elder Age, for there are tales that tell us of ancient times, when the half-beings called the Elders reigned.
+We call it the Elder Age, for there are tales that tell us of ancient times when the half-beings called the Elders reigned.
 They had insurmountable power and with it, they created the first sapient civilization, the predecessors of the Rin peoples.
 They were not the only ones to be created, however.
 As you know, other sapient tribes that inhabit this world, like the Centaurs, Kitsune or the Trolls were created as well.
 Along with all creatures, the Elders created the Arcanum, a tome of ancient knowledge of Arcana, or rather, Magic.
-I recon you are quite new to Arcana.
-You will soon learn more about this, but for now I will tell you that mana, the driving energy of the universe, the basis for Arcana, is omnipresent in this world of ours called Calad.
+I reckon you are quite new to Arcana.
+You will soon learn more about this, but for now, I will tell you that mana, the driving energy of the universe, the basis for Arcana, is omnipresent in this world of ours called Calad.

 In the legends, the Elders thought of themselves as gods.
 And as gods are all-knowing, they sought to fill the pages of the Arcanum with any and all droplets of knowledge that they could gather.
-They travelled other worlds and planes of existence but as all things have a negative side, they encountered anomalies that rendered their minds torn and twisted.
+They traveled other worlds and planes of existence but as all things have a negative side, they encountered anomalies that rendered their minds torn and twisted.
 Now even more consumed with a hunger for the unknown, they opened a door to yet another realm at the center of our world; hearing that it was the answer to their questions.
 But this realm is in fact not a kind one; it is filled with a dark substance, that gushed to our world.
 Corrupted forces and nightmarish creatures came with it.
 And the evils the Elders could not contain tainted their very essence.
 Ancient Rinian tales suggest that the Elders vanished at that point; if they died or are merely unseen, we do not know.

 Anyhow, the civilizations were left to fend for themselves.
 The dark miasma was noxious; all life started to wane away at its touch.
 It covered the sun and engulfed the land below into what seemed an everlasting night.

 This forced all being to flee in pursuit of refuge, leaving their pasts to be buried by the earth.
 This era of global strife and venture we now refer to as the Age of Dusk, an era of prevalent darkness that almost ended all civilization.
 But life found a way as you can see.
-The Rin, that at the time accounted for most notable civilizations, went separate ways and found survivable land.
+The Rin, which at the time accounted for most notable civilizations, went separate ways and found survivable land.

 But as if the old gods themselves jeered at the realm, as soon as the darkness began mysteriously dispelling, Calad was struck with an invasion from another realm.
 Here I stress again that the accounts of these instances are confusing at best.
 My speculation is that the foreign invaders came from the portal at the center of the world, from which the dark miasma came.
 But we might never know the details.